-Strathmore University- @iLabAfrica, in partnership with Autistech Ltd signed an MOU which would allow both the teams to work on Project Autistech.
+Strathmore University- @iLabAfrica, in partnership with Autistech Ltd are offering a program known as Project Autistech.
 This project seeks to make a significant contribution towards solving the problem of access to meaningful employment opportunities for individuals on the Autism spectrum.

 Autistech seeks to create an environment whereby certain individuals on the Autism Spectrum can be employed on the basis of their areas of strength.
 Software Testing & Quality assurance is one such area where people with Autism have been known to excel and this has been proven severally elsewhere in the World save for Africa.
 The project will seek to validate the possibility of replicating these successful models within the Kenyan context by recruiting a total of 15 individuals, providing them with on-job autism support and assessing their performance.
 Should the pilot phase be successful then the model with be scaled up to become an enterprise that provides long-term and meaningful employment to individuals on the Autism spectrum while offering the IT market quality software testing services.